 Soil: Peat moss-based mix, such as African violet potting mix.

-Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorous fertilizer (such as 10-20-10) diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorous fertilizer (such as 10-20-10) diluted to half-strength.

 Propagation: Division or take cuttings in spring.
 Maintain warmth (70°F/21°C) for cuttings with a seedling heat mat.